Born 6th December 1964, at RAF Akrotiri, Cyprus.

 Achieved 7 top ten World Cup placings

-8th place in the Men's Downhill at the 1988 Winter Olympics
+8th in Men's Downhill at the 1988 Winter Olympics

-11th in Leukerbad in 1988 - joint best-ever British placing in a World Cup Super G (tied with Chemmy Alcott).
+11th in Leukerbad in 1988 - joint (with Chemmy Alcott) best-ever British placing in a World Cup Super G.

 In 1986, the first-ever British skier in history to place in the top 15 at the Hahnenkamm World Cup Downhill at Kitzbühel, Austria.